 The cost varies on the tour company but can cost between $1000 – $4000.
-It’s also important to check the official Mount Kilamanjaro website for updated entry fees.
+It’s also important to check the official Mount Kilimanjaro website for updated entry fees.

 Zanzibar is a cosmopolitan hotspot and a port city in Tanzania.
 Its long history with Arab rulers, Indian workers, Portuguese traders, and European colonizers have created a unique blend of traditions, cuisine, music, dance forms, and art.

-Zanzibar is a tropical paradise that dreams are made of.
+There are many things to do in Zanzibar, it’s truly a tropical paradise that dreams are made of!
 It’s an archipelago, and other known islands are Pemba, Mafia, and Fanjove in the Songo Songo Archipelago.